ratnala-sashi/amfoss-tasks/Introspection/readme.md

 a.
 Why must we choose you?

-I was alwayscurious about coding.I had no idea what coding was.after the induction program i came to know what it mean.Being a noob for coding started my reasearch 'how to
+I was always curious about coding.I had no idea what coding was.after the induction program i came to know what it mean.Being a noob for coding started my reasearch 'how to
 become a pro'. later on, we got tasks . if we complete then i can enter otherwise a normal cse guy. tried upto my level best by asking many of my friends and counsins.
 I wont say must u choose but i can say if u loose u me, u gave a chance to some other guy, to fill my space ..